holten-bradley/capstone/README.md

 # portfolio
-Portfolio of completed projects through the University of Minnesota and personal achievement.
+Portfolio of completed projects through the University of Minnesota towards my degree in computer science.